• Skip to primary navigation

 For this recipe, I used Alaska silver coho salmon, but you can use any salmon.
 Alaska is very proud to be our nation’s largest source of domestic seafood – nearly 60 percent of all the wild seafood harvested in the U.S. comes from the pristine waters of Alaska.

 Alaska coho lends itself to a host of preparation styles.
-Coho salmon is the second largest Alaska salmon species and is known for its orange-red flesh, delicate flavor, and firm texture.
+Coho salmon is the second largest Alaska salmon species known for its orange-red flesh, delicate flavor, and firm texture.
 Wild Alaska coho is available mid-June through late October and frozen year-round.

 If you love salmon as much as we do, give this Honey Garlic Air Fryer Salmon recipe.
 (It can also be grilled!)